 Who it Happens to

-It’s also been theorized that adults who have lived in families or relationships where they experienced trauma, abuse, or dysfunction are more prone to experiencing emotional flooding.
+Adults who have lived in households or relationships where they have suffered trauma, abuse, or dysfunction are also thought to be more prone.

-When emotional flooding occurs within a relationship, it can cause stress.
+When it occurs within a relationship, it can cause stress.
 A cycle of stress can occur.
-First, the person experiencing the emotional flooding may feel misunderstood by their partner.
+First, the person experiencing this may feel misunderstood by their partner.
 They may also experience a sense of shame once the flooding has passed for the way that they acted while their parasympathetic nervous system was activated.

-The partner of the person experiencing emotional flooding may, themselves, be triggered by the emotional flooding of the initial partner.
-They may also feel confused and unsure about how to handle the situation.
+The partner of the person experiencing this may, themselves, may also feel confused and unsure about how to handle the situation.
 They may worry that it will happen again.
 They may not understand what is happening or why it’s happening.
 All of these potential circumstances are likely to lead to confusion and a sense of isolation.

-One way to work through this is through couples therapy.
-By working with a qualified therapist, couples can process the experiences that led to the emotional flooding and work on ways to mitigate the effects or causes in the future.
+By working with a qualified therapist, couples can process the experiences that led to it and work on ways to mitigate the effects or causes in the future.
 By being aware of potential triggers and also of their partners’ original trauma, members of a relationship can work to strengthen their bond.

-On your own or with a therapist, there are certain things you can do to cope with emotional flooding.
-The first thing is to learn to identify when it’s happening.
-This can be challenging because one of the things that happens with emotional flooding is difficulty becoming aware of one’s self and surroundings.
-However, this can be achieved with practice.
+There are certain things you can do on your own or with the help of a therapist .
+The first step is to learn to recognize it when it occurs.
+This can be problematic because one of the symptoms of emotional inundation is a difficulty in being aware of oneself and one’s surroundings.
+This, however, may be accomplished with practice.

 Take Care of Yourself

-The biggest thing that you can do to prevent emotional flooding, and to work through it when it occurs, is to take care of yourself.
+The biggest thing that you can do to prevent this, and to work through it when it occurs, is to take care of yourself.
 Make sure that you get enough rest, eat healthy foods that make you feel good, and get enough exercise.
 If you’re feeling overwhelmed, take time away.
 If you need a break, take one.
 If something doesn’t feel right, address it.
-When we have been stuck in unhealthy coping patterns, it can be hard to break out and really take care.
+When we have been stuck in unhealthy coping patterns, it can be hard to break out and really take care of.
 Therapy can help you with this.

-If you’re interested in learning more about how couples therapy can help you and your partner weather the storms of emotional flooding, contact us by calling 925.324.4514.
+If you’re interested in learning more, contact us by calling 925.324.4514.
 We have the experience and expertise to help you find your way.